 DNA profiling refers to the identification of particular parts of the DNA.
 The profile from the sample can be compared to a suspect’s DNA profile to see if they match.

 FEE SCHEDULE FOR EVIDENCE IDENTIFICATION

-- Photo copies of records $0.50 per page
+- Printed or photocopies of paper records $0.03 per page

 Fingerprinting hours are as follows: Monday thru Friday

 - Walk–ins 9:00 A.M. to 11:00 A.M.

 - Pre–Court Processing 11:30 A.M. to 1:00 P.M.

 - Probation & Parole Registration 1:00 P.M. to 3:00 P.M.